-It is well known that, for most choices of $|N|$ and $|\mathcal{A}|$, there is no way to make \emph{anonymity} and \emph{neutrality} compatible on the universal domain.\footnote{In fact, such compatibility exists if and only if $|\mathcal{A}|$ cannot be written as the sum of dividers of $|N|$ different than 1 \citep[see, for example, Exercise 9.9 in][for more details]{moulin1991axioms}.} This implies that both requirements cannot be met for voting rules defined in a variable population environment.
+It is well known that, for most choices of $|N|$ and $|\mathcal{A}|$, \emph{anonymity} and \emph{neutrality} are not compatible on the universal domain.\footnote{In fact, such compatibility exists if and only if $|\mathcal{A}|$ cannot be written as the sum of dividers of $|N|$ different than 1 \citep[see, for example, Exercise 9.9 in][for more details]{moulin1991axioms}.} This implies that both requirements cannot be met for voting rules defined in a variable population environment.